robotology/icub-hri/README.md

 To detect the human skeleton, we employ the [`kinect-wrapper` library](https://github.com/robotology/kinect-wrapper.git).
 Please follow the installation instructions in the readme.
 It might be the case that you have also to build `kinect-wrapper` with the new `OpenCV-3.x.x` library.
 We have enabled the possibility to build only the client part of the `kinect-wrapper` (see [**updated instructions**](https://github.com/robotology/kinect-wrapper#cmaking-the-project)).

+### iol
+For the object tracking, we rely on the `iol` pipeline.
+Please follow the [installation instructions](https://github.com/robotology/iol).
+For `icub-client`, not the full list of dependencies is needed.
+Only install the following dependencies: `segmentation`, `Hierarchical Image Representation`, and `stereo-vision`.

 ### speech
 This requires a Windows machine with the [Microsoft speech SDK](https://msdn.microsoft.com/en-us/library/hh361572(v=office.14).aspx) installed.
 Then, compile the [`speech` repository](https://github.com/robotology/speech) for speech recognition and speech synthesis.